banbox/bandoc/bot/en-US/guide/configuration.md

   cron: '25 1 0 */2 * *' # Second Minute Hour Day Month Weekday
   offset: 0  # Ignore the first n symbols in the list
   limit: 999  # Keep a maximum of n symbols in the list
+  force_filters: false  # apply pairlists to static pairs force; default: false
+  pos_on_rotation: hold  # hold/close the position when rotating the symbol list, default: hold
 pairlists:  # Filters for trading pairs, applied sequentially in top-down order
   - name: VolumePairList  # Sort all pairs by trading volume in descending order
     limit: 100  # Take the top 100 pairs
+    limit_rate: 1 # Cut limit by the rate
     min_value: 100000  # Minimum trading volume value
     refresh_secs: 7200  # Cache duration
     back_timeframe: 1d  # Timeframe for calculating trading volume, default is 1 day